-PREREQUSITE: Completion of ART I and ART II with above-average grades or permission of the instructor.
+GR: 11,12, One year (grade weighted), Credit: 1 PREREQUISITE: Completion of ART I and ART II with above-average grades or permission of the instructor.
 This is a full-year introductory college-level course in Art.
 This is an upper-level art class and students are expected to have an advanced attitude about research, attendance, and time spent outside of regular class time.
 Students will produce a portfolio including, but not limited to drawing, painting, graphic design, printmaking, fashion/fabric design, collage and digital imaging.
 Their artwork will be developed and scored according to College Board guidelines.
 Students may choose to submit this portfolio of 2-D artwork for college credit.
 The scores they receive and the policy of the university they attend will determine if they are granted college credit.